Omay238/yippee/README.md

 A package may only be considered broken if it fails to build with makepkg.

 Reports should be made using makepkg and include the full output as well as any other relevant information.
-Never make reports using Yay or any other external tools.
+Never make reports using Yippee or any other external tools.

 ## Images